Annual report 2019

 Climate change is progressing at an alarming rate and mitigation requires extensive action from the government, local and regional authorities, businesses and citizens.
 Climate Leadership Coalition, set up by the Finnish Innovation Fund Sitra, Neste Corporation, Fortum, KONE Corporation, Outotec, Caverion and St1, believes that profitable, sustainable business is the most effective way to respond to global environmental challenges and calls on businesses and other organisations to take faster action to mitigate climate change.
 The Coalition was established on 18 June 2014.

-The purpose of the Coalition is to affect the overall competitiveness and ability of businesses and research organisations in Finland to respond to the threats posed by climate change and the scarcity of natural resources, as well as to improve their ability to capitalise on the business opportunities created these threats.
+The purpose of the Coalition is to affect the overall competitiveness and ability of businesses and research organisations to respond to the threats posed by climate change and the scarcity of natural resources, as well as to improve their ability to capitalise on the business opportunities created these threats.
 The Coalition promotes international best practices and their implementation.
 The Coalition’s basic approach is that profitable, sustainable business is the most effective way to respond to global environmental challenges.

 In order to implement its purpose, the Coalition